Alicja-Malinowska/ColourPerfect-e-commerce/testing.md

 * If an item is added to the wishlist or deleted from it, a message confirming this appears
 * Items displayed on the wishlist are clickable links and take user to the product's page
 * If an item was added to the wishlist with a colour, the colour is displayed in the bottom right corner

+## Browser support

+* The website was tested and works properly on: Chrome v77, Chrome v77 on Android, Opera v63, Firefox and Edge
+* There are some issues on IE11.
+Homepage does not render properly.
+Some elements overlap and the footer is not at the bottom of the page.
+Cards height is longer than expected.
+Also, the questions on the beauty test page are squeezed to the middle.
+I tried to use autoprefixer on the css files, however it did not help and the issue persists.
+I tried to look for the root problem, however I could not find it.
+I suscpect that there might be some boostrap classes that do not work as expected with IE, however IE inspect functions do not allow for in-depth analysis (unlike Chrom Dev tools).
+For this reason, and also because IE is no longer recommended to use, I decided not to ivestigate further, as it would bring little value.